Watergate scandal: Final legal actions

 In total, 69 people were charged with crimes in conjunction with Watergate, including two of Nixon's Cabinet secretaries.
-Most were convicted or pled guilty.
+Most were convicted or pleaded guilty.
 A Watergate-related probe on the ITT corporation resulted in the conviction of Ed Reinecke, Lieutenant Governor of California under Ronald Reagan.
-Of the Watergate Seven, Mitchell, Haldemann, Ehrlichman were convicted.
+Of the Watergate Seven, Mitchell, Haldeman, Ehrlichman were convicted.
 Parkinson was acquitted, and Mardian's conviction was overturned.
 Mitchell remains the highest-ranking US government official to be imprisoned.
 Upon his sentencing, he quipped: "It could have been worse.
 They could have sentenced me to spend the rest of my life with Martha Mitchell."

-In 1978, FBI heads Gray and Felt and FBI Domestic Intelligence Division head Edward Miller were indicted for their approval of "surreptitious entries".
+In June 1975, Nixon gave secret testimony to a grand jury.
+He evaded questions on the 18-minute gap and tax fraud and praised "hardball" tactics used by Kennedy in contrast to the Watergate "bunglers".
+In 1978, FBI directors Gray and Felt and FBI Domestic Intelligence head Edward Miller were indicted for their approval of "surreptitious entries".
 Nixon voluntarily testified in their defense in 1980, his only appearance in any Watergate-related trial.
 Felt and Miller were found guilty.
-Conversely, revelations regarding the Fielding break-in ultimately resulted in the dismissal of all charges against Ellsberg for leaking the Pentagon Papers.

-On June 24 and 25, 1975, Nixon gave secret testimony to a grand jury.
-He evaded questions on the 18-minute gap and tax fraud.
-Often cynical, Nixon praised "hardball" tactics used by Kennedy against him during his 1962 gubernatorial campaign: "Rather than using a group of amateur Watergate bugglers, burglars — well they were bunglers — [the Kennedy administration] used the F.B.I., used the I.R.S. and used it directly by their own orders against, in one instance, a man who had been vice president of the United States, running for governor".